zitrusfrisch/HTML-StarterKit/readme.md

 HTML5 based index file with common meta tags, links to CSS- and javascript files and exemplary content.

 #### styles.css / styles.min.css
-Compiled stylesheet built from SCSS files.
+Compiled stylesheets built from SCSS files.

 #### functions.js / functions.min.js
-Use functions.js for your personal javascripts and functions.
+Use functions.js for your personal scripts and functions.

 #### SCSS
-The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used UI elements as well as Media Queries for common viewports.
+The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used UI elements as well as media query settings for common viewports.
 Following a modular approach each section and module has its own scss file.
-HTML-StarterKit comes with a set of handsome mixins ready to use.
+HTML-StarterKit comes with a set of handsome mixins and functions ready to use.

 ## Version-Log

+#### Version v3.3
++ Better file hierarchy: All globals are now stored separately in scss/core
++ Inline media queries
++ Added various CSS classes for common text styles (light, small, etc.)
++ Isolated print styles in one file
++ Even smarter color management with color variables and a color map for more detailed coloring.
++ New card style component
++ Touch-optimized form input fields
++ Removed IE-specific Meta-Tags and paths to favicon and apple-touch-icon from HTML head
++ Inline SVG Logo (finally!)
++ Minor fixes and enhancements

 #### Version v3.2
-+ Now using the BEM methodology, a „highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.“ Read more at http://getbem.com
++ Now using the BEM methodology, a „highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.“ Read more at [getbem.com](http://getbem.com)
-+ Color variables organized in a Sass map
++ color variables organized in a Sass map
-+ Changed grids naming from „flexrow“ to „grid“ and „col“ to „grid__cell“
++ Changed grid naming from „flexrow“ to „grid“ and „col“ to „grid__cell“
 + Extended grid settings: You can now set various gutter widths by class name
-+ Removed modules „Expandable“ and „Accordion“ since they are not necessarily needed in your project (You can still grab them on Codepen though, see http://codepen.io/zitrusfrisch/pen/LGzBPM and http://codepen.io/zitrusfrisch/pen/VeMdoN).
++ Removed modules „Expandable“ and „Accordion“ since they are not necessarily needed in your project (You can still grab them on Codepen though: [Expandable](http://codepen.io/zitrusfrisch/pen/LGzBPM) and [Accordion](http://codepen.io/zitrusfrisch/pen/VeMdoN)).
-+ Other minor but smart enhancements and fixes…
++ Minor fixes and enhancements

 #### Version v3.1
 + HTML-StarterKit now includes a basic accordion and expandable content that works with super little js